 “Having learnt that a barge with eighteen hundred sacks of flour had arrived at Poissy, I immediately dispatched a hundred wagons from Paris to fetch them.
 And behold, in the evening, an officer without powers and without orders, related before me, that having met some wagons on the Poissy road, he made them go back, because he did not think that there was a wharf for any loaded barge on the Seine.
 It would be difficult for me to describe the despair and the anger into which this recital threw me.
 We were obliged to put sentinels at the bakers’ doors!”

-Soon thereafter, Bailly was arrested and taken to Paris where he was incarcerated at Madelonnettes, and then later La Force.
+Soon thereafter, Bailly was arrested and taken to Paris where he was incarcerated at Madelonnettes, and then later La Force, the same place were the Princesse de Lamballe was incarcerated.
 Attempts were also made to make him testify against Marie Antoinette.
 He refused.
-He was then taken before the Revolutionary Tribunal — a court instituted in Paris for the trial of political offenders — and found guilty of treason and sentenced to death.
+He was then taken before the Revolutionary Tribunal (a court instituted in Paris for the trial of political offenders) and found guilty of treason and sentenced to death.